couchbaselabs/agent-catalog/docs/source/guide.rst

 In this short guide, we detail the workflow each type of user follows when using Agent Catalog.
 We assume that you have already installed the ``agentc`` package.
-If you have not, please refer to the :doc:`Getting Started <start>` page.
+If you have not, please refer to the :doc:`Installation <install>` page.

 Metrics Driven Development
 --------------------------